Marcos Rojo: Manchester United

 During Manchester United's 2015 pre-season tour of North America, Rojo was expected to join up with the rest of the squad following an extended break granted after competing for Argentina in the Copa América.
 However, passport issues reportedly caused Rojo to miss pre-season tour entirely, and the matter was said to have "angered" manager Louis van Gaal.
 Rojo was resultantly fined £140,000 for failing to join up with the rest of the squad on time.
 In the 2016 FA Cup Final, which United won 2–1 after extra time against Crystal Palace, Rojo was booked in the first half for fouling Pape Souaré and was substituted for Matteo Darmian after 66 minutes.

 On 4 March 2017, Rojo scored his first Premier League goal to open a 1–1 home draw against Bournemouth.
 He suffered a season-ending cruciate ligament injury on 20 April, during a 2–1 win over Anderlecht in the quarter-finals of the Europa League, a tournament that United ended up winning.
 He made his return on 28 November 2017, in a 4–2 win at Watford.

 On 16 March 2018, Rojo signed a new contract with Manchester United that would keep him at the club until June 2021, with the option to extend for a further year.
 In April 2019, after a run of injuries, Rojo said that United manager Ole Gunnar Solskjær had told him he was part of his plans when Solskjær was appointed on a temporary basis in December 2018.
-However, he made only one Premier League start next season, playing nine games in all competitions before being loaned out.

-Loan return to Estudiantes

-On 30 January 2020, Rojo was loaned to his boyhood club, Estudiantes, for the remainder of the 2019–20 season.
+On 30 January 2020, Rojo was loaned to his boyhood club, Estudiantes, for the remainder of the 2019–20 season; he had started only 13 United games in the past two seasons.

 Boca Juniors

 On 2 February 2021, Rojo returned to Argentina once again to sign for Boca Juniors for an undisclosed fee.
 ESPN later reported that he heard about the transfer via social media.
-Rojo scored the winning goal for Boca in the 2022 Copa de la Liga Profesional Final.
+Rojo scored the opening goal in the 2022 Copa de la Liga Profesional final, a 3–0 win over Tigre on 11 May.
+On 12 October, he suffered a right-knee ligament injury similar to one he experienced with Manchester United in 2017; he was ruled out for seven to eight months.
+In 2023, after leading Boca through the knockout stages of Copa Libertadores, he missed the final after getting sent off during the semifinals against Palmeiras.
+They were beaten 2–1 in the final by Fluminense.

+After some controversies in his last time with Boca Juniors (including a decision attributed to manager Miguel Ángel Russo to separate him from the senior squad), Rojo finally cancelled his contract with the club in August 2025.

+Racing Club

+On 10 August 2025, Rojo signed a one-year contract with Racing Club.